jazzonaut/IntelliTrader/README.md

 Simply run Start-IntelliTrader.bat to start the bot.
 ###### Linux & MacOS
 Copy the *.sh files from the linux directory supplied with the package to the root directory of the package and run them.

+#### Supported Exchanges
+Currenly only Binance Exchange is supported.

 Configuration
 -------------